Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Two quick heuristics:

 - If you like long, strategic games with small edges: London System as White, Caro-Kann against 1.e4, Queen's Gambit Declined against 1.d4.
 Low theory, clear plans, forgiving.
+If you are brand new, start from the best openings for beginners.

 Neither path is objectively better.
 Pick the one where you find yourself wanting to reach the resulting positions, that is what keeps you studying.